SoftwareAG/sagdevops-hello-docker/README.md

 1. Check status of the containers by running `docker-compose ps` command

-If `cc` service has existed with exit code 100, this means the initialization of the Command Central container has failed
+If `cc` service has exited with exit code 100, this means the initialization of the Command Central container has failed

 2. Check the Command Central container logs by running `docker-compose logs cc` command.